configu/docs/CONTRIBUTING.md

 - in dev mode, when working locally, there won't be any `/docs` part visible in documentation urls.
 Your entry point will be `localhost:8000`
 - in production, or when you run `npm run build` command, the `/docs` prefix will be added to all paths on the site, making entry point `localhost:9000/docs`

-:warning: you should not specify `/docs` prefix manually in your relative links inside mdx content!

 Learn more on [path prefixing here](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/path-prefix/)

 ## Writing